mutlu-can/petclinic-microservices-self-study/README.md

 cp -r infrastructure/dev-k8s-terraform/* infrastructure/qa-k8s-terraform/
 ```

-- Create a Jenkins Job with the name of `create-permanent-key-pair-for-petclinic-qa-env` for Ansible key pair to be used in QA environment using following script, and save the script as `create-permanent-key-pair-for-qa-environment.sh` under `jenkins` folder.
+- Create a Jenkins Job with the name of `create-permanent-key-pair-for-petclinic-qa-env` for Ansible key pair to be used in QA environment using following script(freestyle), and save the script as `create-permanent-key-pair-for-qa-environment.sh` under `jenkins` folder.

 ```bash
 PATH="$PATH:/usr/local/bin"